vikashoo7/Question/AWS.md

           It is used to distribute the traffice between the servers.
        * How to configure load balancing routing?
        * How to configure the application load balancing?
+       How to configure url based routing in the lb?
+            How to configure algorithm in the lb?
+       What are different routing protocal in load balancer?

 RDS
 ----